Sustainable Development is the constitutional element of the ChaOS mission.

 Tesla Eco Forum, Goch Mountain

 Participants were developing visualization (a skill that enabled Nikola Tesla many of his breakthroughs) through visualization of processes in nature, trees.
-The process was guided to an eco-performance introduced by eco-poem, embodying frustration of being wrapped in plastic bags and continued with conscious and unconscious participation of the group.
+The process was guided to an eco-performance+play introduced by eco-poem, playing and embodying frustration of a tree (a person) being wrapped in plastic bags with cognitive and experiential/subconscious participation of the group.

 Civil courage training